 SCP-198.
 You'll be picking up cups very gingerly for the next week or so.

 SCP-096.
-Any photograph you view could contain even a single pixel of it, and you don't even have to be consciously aware that you saw it - at that point, it will come after you, and it will kill you.
+Any photograph you view could contain even a single pixel of it, and you don't even have to be consciously aware that you saw it - at that point, it'll hunt you down and end you.

 SCP-650, though not apparently dangerous, literally does nothing but teleport right behind you as soon as you turn around to scare you.
 You'll always be waiting to see it whenever you turn to leave a room...

 SCP-1974, parasites that are indistinguishable from food (unless sprayed with insecticide) and, once they get into your body, intestine anatomy (unless biopsied, but how would you know what to look for?).

 Speaking of Moe Anthropomorphism, some of other SCPs also got same treatment.
 Some are mild, like Iris and 053 who simply got draw in cute style, or 191 who usually got her the missing mouth back and has less severe wound.
 The more bizarre case would be 682 as Cute Monster Girl.